amontero89/amontero89/README.md

 ### <div align="left">I am a data lover 💜 and my best skill is to learn new things 🤓.</div>

-📚 I’m currently working on Pontificia Universidad Javeriana
+📚 I’m currently working at AWS as Technical Trainer

-🌱I’m currently learning Apache Spark
+🌱I’m currently learning Cloud Architecture

 👯 I’m looking to collaborate on data analytics and big data